sumeshshivan/QBLog/README.md

   * QLogLevel_TRACE
   * QLogLevel_DEBUG

-By default Log Level is set to QLogLevel_INFO.

 For example:
   QBLogSetLevel(QLogLevel_DEBUG);

+By default Log Level is set to QLogLevel_INFO.

-* Then change your NSlog messages to one of the follwing accordingly
+* Then change your NSlog messages to one of the following accordingly
   * QBLogInfo(@"Info log message");
   * QBLogError(@"Error log message");
   * QBLogWarning(@"Warning log message");